A Dynamic Stochastic Block Model for Multidimensional Networks: Introduction

-Our DSBMM introduces a concept of nonlinear Granger--block causality, which identify the directed dependence between layers' community structure.
-For instance, layer $\ell$ may be Granger--block causing layer $\mathfrak{m}$, but not vice--versa.
-Specifically, in the DSBMM, the nodes membership dynamic in each layer is influenced by their respective membership in the rest of layers.
-In contrast to the applications in the Markov--switching literature, the DSBMM is more general because the number of states can vary between layers and may include more than two states.
-In this way, by using a saturated multinomial specification to model the transition matrix of each layer, it is possible to test for Granger causality between layers.
-The approach also allows layers of different type, i.e. (un)directed or (un)weighted and a set of layer--specific covariates to control for observed node or dyad heterogeneity.
+In this paper, we introduce a concept of nonlinear Granger block--causality (NGB causality) that identifies the directed dependence between layers' community structure.
+For instance, Layer $\ell$ may be NGB causing Layer $\mathfrak{m}$, but not vice--versa.
+Specifically, in the DSBMM, the nodes' membership dynamics in each layer is influenced by their respective membership in the other layers.
+By using a saturated multinomial specification to model the transition matrix of each layer, it is possible to test for Granger causality between layers.
+The approach also allows for layers of different types, i.e. (un)directed or (un)weighted, and a set of layer--specific covariates to control for the observed node or dyad heterogeneity.

-We follow a Bayesian inference approach and propose a full Gibbs sampler to approximate the posterior distributions of the parameters by using a Pólya Gamma representation of the multinomial model \citep{polson2013bayesian}.
-Given the large number of transition parameters in the saturated model, a Multi--Laplacian prior is introduced to induce a group LASSO penalty that relies on data augmentation to keep tractability \citep{raman2009bayesian}.
-Our simulations results show that the Multi--Laplacian prior performs better than a normal prior and more importantly that benchmark models such as the standard Bayesian Vector Autoregression (BVAR) models are not able to detect the Granger--block causality under the great majority of scenarios.
+We propose a Bayesian inference, based on a Multi--Laplacian prior, to induce a group LASSO penalty and address the overparameterization issue \citep{raman2009bayesian}.
+A Pólya Gamma representation is introduced to make the multinomial model tractable \citep{polson2013bayesian}.
+Our simulation results show that the Multi--Laplacian prior performs better than a Normal prior in retrieving the underlying causal structure of the DGP (NGB causality).
+This difference in performance is due to the twofold shrinkage of the Multi--Laplacian prior.
+In a Normal prior setting, information on the parameter grouping is excluded, thus the correlation between lagged HMC variables is not exploited, whereas in a Multi--Laplacian setting, different shrinkage effects, within groups of parameters and between groups, are allowed.
+A comparison between DSBMM and a benchmark model, that is a Bayesian Vector Autoregression (BVAR), shows that the latter is not able to detect the NGB causality under the great majority of scenarios.